JulianaZani/codeinstituteproject/README.md

 Into the header we may see the name of the company and in orange we may check what the company sells (Bike mechanic course).
 To provide clarity to website users.
 In the navegation the users are able to go to courses page (for to see more details about each course), contact section, form to register and to return to home page.
+I added some formatting to the CSS so that when the cursor hovers over the links, the mouse arrow changes to the shape of a hand and changes the color to orange.
 Changing the menu to implement drop-down functionality to save space on smaller screens was inspired by the Love Running website developed in the course.

 ![Header](doc/screenshots/screenshot02.png)